How do you tax interest? What is the personal savings allowance?

 At a glance

-• Banks and building societies (since 6 April 2016) pay savings income gross (without tax being deducted).
+• Banks and building societies (since 6 April 2016) generally pay savings income gross (without tax being deducted).

 • Savings income from qualifying ISAs is tax-free.